webOS-ports/org.webosports.app.contacts/README.md

 ## TODO
 * contact details displays address with locality, region, country and postal code on separate lines
-* ? contact details doesn't display type for IM addr
+* contact details doesn't display type "other" for IM addr
 * locale-specific code to parse a single address field into DB fields
 * edit name components
 * type of new phone, IM, address or relation should be different than existing
-* allow contact editing
+* fix race condition between launchParam & accountPicker
 * allow deleting records
 * edit photos
 * edit ringtones